opal/opal-jquery/README.md

 Gives Opal access to jquery/zepto.

-## Element
+## JQuery

-Instances of the `Element` class are just jquery/zepto objects.
-This means that all methods of `Element` are copied onto the jquery prototype so any instance can be used inside opal, and any opal version in javascript.
+Instances of the `JQuery` class are just jquery/zepto objects.
+This means that all methods of `JQuery` are copied onto the jquery prototype so any instance can be used inside opal, and any opal version in javascript.